English: BA, BS

 - Creative Writing: The creative writing program gives students exposure to poetry, nonfiction, and creative nonfiction writing and then allows them to specialize in their chosen area(s).
 Through literature and writing courses, students develop critical and cognitive writing skills applicable in numerous professional fields.

-- English Teaching: Students emphasizing in English teaching prepare to teach secondary level English in the public school system.
+- English Teaching or English Teaching Composite: Students emphasizing in English teaching prepare to teach secondary level English in the public school system.
 Students take a wide range of literature, writing, and teaching courses that prepare them to teach language arts in secondary education classrooms.

-- Literary Studies: Literary studies students read, analyze, and research texts and writers in American, British, and other world literatures as well as their cultural contexts.
+- Literature: Literary studies students read, analyze, and research texts and writers in American, British, and other world literatures as well as their cultural contexts.
 Students in literary studies develop critical thinking and communication skills that prepare them for a variety of careers.

-- Professional and Technical Writing: The professional and technical writing emphasis prepares students for various writing careers in communication, business, industry, and government as well as providing a basic knowledge of current communication technology and its uses in various fields.
+- Technical Communication and Rhetoric Emphasis: The professional and technical writing emphasis prepares students for various writing careers in communication, business, industry, and government as well as providing a basic knowledge of current communication technology and its uses in various fields.
+Visit our website for more information.

 This is for the english teaching emphasis only.
 In order to obtain a secondary teaching license for grades 6-12, students must complete the 35-credit Secondary Teacher Education Program (STEP), which includes one semester of student teaching in a public school.
 This program is administered by USU’s School of Teacher Education and Leadership (TEAL) within the Emma Eccles Jones College of Education and Human Services.
 Student must apply to the School of TEAL the semester before taking STEP courses.
 This is usually the fall of their junior year.
 Students learn subject content through the English Department, and spend the last year or two studying education techniques through the STEP program.